Tigra’s milkshake brings all the nature boys to the yard.

-The box was made by dengar on ebay, and looks and feels just like the sort of box Mego would have produced had they made another wave of Marvel characters.
+The box was made by Greg Jensen, and looks and feels just like the sort of box Mego would have produced had they made another wave of Marvel characters.
 I imagine his reproductions are just as impressive.

 My Mego collection has become remarkably “fast food logo” in its dominant colorscheme.
 A couple recent purchases allowed me to basically bag all the red heroes from the toy line.

 Team Red consists of Spider-Man, my very first Mego purchased from a fellow collector when I was a teen; the newly restored Human Torch; a near-mint Shazam; and a used but nonetheless spiffy Iron Man.
 Now I need to start grabbing characters with starkly different palettes to balance the collection out.

 Finally, FINALLY got a Mego Lizard to battle my Spider-Man.
 He has a dirty and flimsy but original lab coat complete with Mego label.
 All I have to do now is figure out how to clean and iron it safely.

 Lizard is one I always wanted for a lot of reasons.
 His awesome alligator-man head (which is rubbery, so you can make him gnash his teeth together in a threatening manner), his cool colorscheme, and the fact that he has unique details to the line: scaly hands and feet, and a plush tail.
 The green dolls were notorious for having brittle knee and elbow pins, but this one’s joints are in great shape and (hopefully) show no sign of breaking anytime soon.